AlexaIsaks/credential-management/README.md

 |management|Read credential repository.
 Add new credentials.
 Update existing credentials.|
 |admin| Read credential repository.
 Add new credentials.
 Update existing credentials.
 Change user roles.
 Assign and remove users to/from divisions and organisational units|

+**NOTE: The connection string has been removed from the config file.
+Therefore a connection to the database cannot be made.**

 Below are three example users that are currently stored in the database.
 Feel free to use the login credentials.
 Each user has a different user role.
 |Name|Username|Password|User Role|
 |----|--------|--------|---------|